 The Beatrice Hunter Cancer Research Institute has many partner organizations that provide funding support.
-These partners are committed to working together to develop research capacity in Nova Scotia, to forge broad-based research collaborations across the province and region, and to create a unified focus for fundraising and community engagement.
+These partners are committed to working together to develop research capacity in Atlantic Canada, to forge broad-based research collaborations across the region, and to create a unified focus for fundraising and community engagement.

-QEII Foundation facilitated the establishment of two endowed cancer research chairs and continues to actively support cancer research initiatives at the QEll Health Sciences Centre.
+QEII Foundation — QEII Foundation facilitated the establishment of two endowed cancer research chairs and continues to actively support cancer research initiatives through BHCRI.
 The Foundation raises funds for technology, community-based disease prevention initiatives, professional education and medical research.
-Working in partnership with BCSC, the Foundation supports breast cancer research through the Institute.

-The New Brunswick Health Research Foundation (NBHRF) provides leadership and support to build health research capacity, improve the health of New Brunswickers and advance the knowledge economy.
-BHCRI and NBHRF are partnering to fund NB cancer researchers.
+New Brunswick Health Research Foundation — The New Brunswick Health Research Foundation (NBHRF) provides leadership and support to build health research capacity, improve the health of New Brunswickers and advance the knowledge economy.
+BHCRI and NBHRF partner to support New Brunswick-based cancer researchers.

-Dalhousie University is the academic home of many of the investigators involved in the BHCRI, whether in discovery, clinical, population or behavioural research.
-The University supports the BHCRI by providing facilities and infrastructure support to the BHCRI and its researchers, and through cooperation in fundraising for local cancer research through its Office of Development for the Health Faculties.
+Dalhousie University — Dalhousie is the academic home of many of the investigators involved in the BHCRI, whether in discovery, clinical, population or behavioural research.
+The University supports BHCRI by providing facilities and infrastructure support to BHCRI researchers and trainees.

-Saunders-Matthey Cancer Prevention Foundation was started in 1996 by Ray Matthey in memory of his wife and daughter.
+Saunders-Matthey Cancer Prevention Fund — The Saunders Matthey Fund was started in 1996 by Ray Matthey in memory of his wife and daughter.
 Funds provide support for trainees and senior investigators focused on cancer research, education and prevention.
 An emphasis is also placed on how environmental factors may be contributing to cancer.

-Craig’s Cause Pancreatic Cancer Society provides information and support to those with pancreatic cancer and their families.
+Craig’s Cause Pancreatic Cancer Society — Craig’s Cause provides information and support to those with pancreatic cancer and their families.
 They partner with BHCRI to support cancer research trainees undertaking pancreatic cancer research.